dnalexen/dnalexen.github.io/README.md

-## Welcome to GitHub Pages
+## Alexandre Djossou Portfolio

+This is an overview of my data science projects.
+I have a big interest in Artificial Intelligence and its applications in business intelligence, computer vision, natural language processing and IoT.

+My experiences include an understanding of classic Machine Learning and Deep Learning algorithms.
+I have developped sales forecasting, customers churn prediction anomalies detection models and computer vision application with Python and its well known libraries such as sklearn, tensorflow, pytorch.

+Hereafter, my projects.

-You can use the [editor on GitHub](https://github.com/dnalexen/dnalexen.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+to remove: You can use the [editor on GitHub](https://github.com/dnalexen/dnalexen.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+to remove: Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Data Science projects

+* Customer Churn Prediction
+* Link prediction
+* AI for Water Meter Reading
+* Defect Prediction Production Lines
+* Iris Dataset Exploration
+* Real Estate Price Prediction

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for